SemanticMediaWiki/SemanticMediaWiki/src/Elastic/docs/usage.md

 ### Filter and query context

-Most searches with a discrete value in Semantic MediaWiki will be classified as [structured search][es:structured:search] that operates with a [filter context][es:filter:context] while full-text or proximity searches use a [query context][es:query:context] that assigns based on a relevancy score.
-A filter context will always yield a `1` relevancy score as it is translated into on a boolean operation which either matches or neglects a result as part of a set.
+Most searches with a discrete value in Semantic MediaWiki will be classified as [structured search][es:structured:search] that operates with a [filter context][es:filter:context] while full-text or proximity searches use a [query context][es:query:context] that assigns relevancy scores to a match pool.
+A filter context will always yield a `1` relevancy score as it is translated into a boolean operation which either matches or neglects a result as part of a set.

 * `[[Has page::Foo]]` (filter context) to match entities with value `Foo` for the property `Has page`
 * `[[Has page::~*Foo*]]` (query context) to match entities with any value that contains `Foo` (and `FOO`,`foo` etc. ) for the `Has page` property